Looking Back at Day 2 of the Wide-Format Summit

 Short term, some of those quick actions included reducing hours for employees, and then when the pandemic still hadn’t let up weeks later, to reduce salaries as well.
 Hansen noted that Thomas Printworks also implemented ways to help keep salespeople informed of potential opportunities, like helping restaurants shift to curbside dining.
 “It was shifting our focus to where the revenue opportunities were, and putting our focus on that,” he said.
 “Those first couple months were pretty tiring, as I imagine they were for everybody.”

-At Image Options, Hite noted that the first change was moving the weekly meeting to discuss the business to a daily meeting, and the content “changed dramatically,” he said.
-One of the first steps was to ensure the business was recognized as essential to keep the doors open, reworked the forecast, planned shift reductions and furloughs, and ways to reduce expenses, among other topics.
+At Image Options, Hite noted that the first change was moving the weekly meeting to discuss the business to a daily meeting.
+The content “changed dramatically,” he revealed.
+One of the first steps was to ensure the business was recognized as essential so its doors stayed open.
+They reworked the forecast, planned shift reductions and furloughs, and discussed ways to reduce expenses, among other topics.